ty-elastic/k8s-otel-finance/instruqt/courses/o11y--course--field--o11y-200-attributes--main/04-propagating-span-attributes/assignment.md

     ```
     into the `Filter your data using KQL syntax` search bar toward the top of the Kibana window
 5. Click `Search`
-6. Click on the child spans inside `trader`; note in the flyout for each that the `attributes.com.example.customer_id` exists
+6. Click on the child spans inside `recorder-java`; note in the flyout for each that the `attributes.com.example.customer_id` exists
 7. Scroll down and click on the failed `SELECT trades.trades` span
-8. Note that our label is _also_ applied to the SQL spans
+8. Note that our label is _also_ applied to the SQL spans!

 As you've seen, OpenTelemetry Baggage, with the help of OpenTelemetry Extensions, makes it possible to add contextual attributes across spans and services:
 * _without_ requiring explicit code to add attributes to child functions